GCATI/wardley-maps-book/README.md

 # Training & Certifications
 This content will be the official body of knowledge for all GCATI Wardley Mapping training and certifications.
 [GCATI Wardley Mapping Training](https://gcati.org/community/wardley-mapping-community)

-# Downloads
-If you want the PDF, or MOBI versions of this book, click on the "releases" tab above.

-# Generating the book yourself
-All these generators require you to have installed [asciidoctor](https://asciidoctor.org/docs/user-manual/).
-Then select the command you require to generate the output you desire.

-## HTML
-To generate the HTML version of this book, run the following command in the base directory of this repository:

-    asciidoctor wardley-maps-book.adoc

-## PDF
-To generate the PDF version of this book, you additionally need to install [asciidoctor-pdf](https://asciidoctor.cn/docs/convert-asciidoc-to-pdf/) with the following command:

-    gem install --pre asciidoctor-pdf

-Then you can run the following command in the base directory of this repository:

-    asciidoctor-pdf wardley-maps-book.adoc

-## .MOBI (Kindle)
-To generate the .mobi version of this book you additionally need to install [Asciidoctor-EPUB3](https://asciidoctor.org/docs/asciidoctor-epub3/) and [kindlegen](https://rubygems.org/gems/kindlegen/versions/3.0.3) both via  Ruby gems - the instructions are in the linked pages.
-The pre-requisite to run both of these is Ruby.
-You can then run the following command in the base directory of this repository:

-    asciidoctor-epub3 -a ebook-format=kf8 wardley-maps-book.adoc

 # Contributing
 Contributions are cool, and also very welcome.
 There is a [code of conduct](CODE_OF_CONDUCT.md), and a [contribution guide](CONTRIBUTING.md) which you can familiarise yourself with if you want to get involved (even if its just fixing a typo).
 They should be _very_ unsurprising to anyone used to the OSS world.